mintforpeople/robobo.js/README.md

     var robobo = new Robobo('192.168.0.253');
 ```

-After the library is instantiated, we can connect to the robot via the ćonnect()` method of the class
+After the library is instantiated, we can connect to the robot via the `connect()` method of the class

 ``` javascript
     // Connect to the robobo base